coroot/coroot/README.md

 ### Integration into your existing monitoring stack

-Coroot uses Prometheus as a Time-Series Databases (TSDB):
+Coroot uses Prometheus as a Time-Series Database (TSDB):
 * The agents are Prometheus-compatible exporters
 * Coroot itself is a Prometheus client (like Grafana)